-Teaching topics covers: improvisation, composition, rhythm, harmony, repertoire, transcription, voice-leading, melodic-development, fretboard knowledge, picking, chord voicings, scales, arpeggios, playing the changes, sight-reading, ear training, developing a creative practice routine, jazz standards, lydian chromatic concept, 12-tone music, free-improvisation, incorporating visual art into your creative practice, constructing montunos (guajeos) on the guitar, the guitarist’s role in modern jazz and Latin jazz ensemble, and beyond.
+Teaching topics covers: improvisation, composition, rhythm, harmony, repertoire, transcription, voice-leading, melodic-development, fretboard knowledge, picking, chord voicings, scales, arpeggios, playing the changes, sight-reading, ear training, developing a creative practice routine, jazz standards, lydian chromatic concept, 12-tone music, free-improvisation, montunos (guajeos), the guitarist’s role in modern jazz and Latin jazz ensemble, and beyond.

 My teaching philosophy is to determine my students’ goals, where they want to go with their music, and help them discover their inner voice and continuously tap into it.
 Accessing your well of creativity is a significant part of learning your voice.
 I aim to help my students find exciting ways of practicing that unlock who they are as guitarists, composers, and artists.

-Acclaimed by Downbeat Magazine as “a thoughtful improviser with a quiet tone who makes every note count,” Manhattan-based guitarist, composer, improviser, and painter Gabriel Vicéns is praised by Latin Jazz Network as “an exceptional artist, with a shimmering sense of sonority and the ability to find a keen balance between poetry and intensity.”
-Originally from Guaynabo, Puerto Rico, Vicéns made a move to NYC after a four-year Professorship at the Interamerican University of Puerto Rico.
+Described as “a thoughtful improviser with a quiet tone who makes every note count” by Downbeat Magazine and as “an exceptional artist, with a shimmering sense of sonority and the ability to find a keen balance between poetry and intensity” by Latin Jazz Network, Gabriel Vicéns (b.
+1988 in Guaynabo, Puerto Rico) is a NYC-based guitarist, composer, and educator who works across a wide range of musical expressions.
+Vicéns moved to New York City after more than a decade of performing and recording with top groups from the Puerto Rican jazz scene and a four-year professorship at the Interamerican University of Puerto Rico.

-Vicéns has been mentored by an impressive list of performers, including Ray Anderson, Paul Bollenback, Antonio Hart, and Fernando Mattina.
 Legendary bassist Eddie Gómez praises Vicéns as “a creative musician that displays a new vision on the guitar.”
-Vicéns music is influenced by many genres, ranging from jazz, rock, contemporary classical music, electronic music, and the Caribbean and Latin American folklore.
-As a composer of concert music, Vicéns has studied with some of the most prominent composers in the field such as Daria Semegen, Carlos Cabrer, Lois V Vierk, and Marti Epstein.
+Vicéns music is influenced by many genres, ranging from jazz, rock, classical music, electronic music, and Caribbean folklore.
+He has studied with Fernando Mattina, Paul Bollenback, Ray Anderson, and composers Daria Semegen, Carlos Cabrer, Lois V Vierk, and Marti Epstein.

-Vicéns has been featured at venues and festivals such as Puerto Rico Heineken Jazz Fest, SF Jazz Center in San Francisco, Ljubljana Jazz Festival in Slovenia, Uno Jazz San Remo Festival in Italy, and the Festival Havana World Music in Cuba.
-In New York, he frequents prominent venues such as The Cell Theater, Cornelia Street Cafe, Latea Theater, Fat Cat, The Owl Music Parlor, and Terraza 7 both as a leader of his own groups and as a sideman.
-He is a member of the free improvisational collaborative group No Base Trio and has worked with artists such as Alex Sipiagin, David Sánchez, Miguel Zenón, Luis Perdomo, Paoli Mejias, Will Vinson, among others.
-Internationally, Vicéns has performed throughout Slovenia, Italy, Cuba, Puerto Rico, and the states.
+Gabriel Vicéns has been featured at venues and festivals such as Heineken Jazz Fest in Puerto Rico, SF Jazz Center in San Francisco, Ljubljana Jazz Festival in Slovenia, Uno Jazz San Remo Festival in Italy, and Havana World Music Festival in Cuba.
+He has worked with artists such as Miguel Zenón, Alex Sipiagin, John Benitez, Paoli Mejias, Luis Perdomo, David Sánchez, Will Vinson, among others.
+In New York, he has frequently performed at prominent venues such as The Cell Theater, Cornelia Street Cafe, Latea Theater, Fat Cat, The Owl Music Parlor, and Terraza 7, both as a leader of his own groups and as a sideman.
+In addition, he is co-leader of the experimental ensemble No Base Trio, with whom, in 2020, released their critically acclaimed eponymous debut album under the label Setola di Maiale.

-Vicéns holds a Bachelor of Music degree from the Conservatory of Music of Puerto Rico, a Master of Music degree from Queens College and is currently pursuing a Doctor of Musical Arts degree at Stony Brook University.
-He has released two critically acclaimed albums as a leader: Point In Time (2012) and Days (2015), and just released his third album in January 2021.
-Entitled The Way We are Created, his new record incorporates compositions influenced by folklore music from Puerto Rico, featuring saxophonist Roman Filiú, pianist Glenn Zaleski, bassist Rick Rosato, drummer E.J.
+Gabriel Vicéns received a B.M. in Jazz and Caribbean Music Studies and Performance from the Conservatorio de Música de Puerto Rico, an M.M. in Jazz Studies and Performance from Queens College, and a D.M.A. in Jazz Studies and Performance from Stony Brook University.
+He has released three critically acclaimed albums as a leader: Point In Time (2012), Days (2015), and The Way We Are Created (2021).
+His last record incorporates compositions influenced by folklore music from Puerto Rico, featuring saxophonist Roman Filiú, pianist Glenn Zaleski, bassist Rick Rosato, drummer E.J.
 Strickland, and percussionist Victor Pablo.
-Vicéns is currently working on his next album which will highlight him as a concert music composer featuring some of his chamber and solo works.
+Currently, Vicéns is working on various projects, including his fourth studio album, which will highlight him as a composer of concert music.